-The University of Pennsylvania’s Endodontic Society provides information and guidance to students who have a desire to learn about the field of endodontics.
+The Penn Dental Medicine Endodontic Society provides information and guidance to students who have a desire to learn about the field of endodontics.
 The organization aims to provide early exposure for predoctoral students to the field through interactive modules and shadowing opportunities with residents and faculty.
-Through these interactions, pre-doctoral students will have many opportunities to learn about cutting edge technologies and research in endodontics.
-The society will aid interested students in facilitating research opportunities and potentially publish and/or present their research at endodontic conferences.
+Through these interactions, predoctoral students will have multiple opportunities to learn about cutting-edge technologies and research in endodontics.

 The purpose of this association is primarily to facilitate the sharing of knowledge and experiences, the establishment of professional and community contacts, service-based outreach to the Philadelphia community, and the discussion of common interests and concerns among its members.

 We strongly feel that community-based service outreach should also be an integral part of this club.
-In the past few years as UPENN SDM representatives, we have participated in the “Chinatown Health Fair” where we worked alongside representatives from Temple, UPENN and PCOM medical schools in providing health care access and screenings to the people in Chinatown.
-Building upon last year’s desire to establish outreach to the local Chinese community, we have actively sought out community service projects.
+In the past few years, we have participated in the “Chinatown Health Fair” where we worked alongside representatives of area medical schools in providing health care access and screenings to the people in Chinatown.
+Building upon last year’s desire to establish outreach to the local Chinese community, we have actively sought out involvement in existing community service projects.
 In addition to providing weekly oral hygiene instruction and referrals to other clinics for those with dental needs, we successfully staged an oral cancer screening event where we screened patients and raised awareness of oral cancer.
 This year, we will be performing free oral education and possible screenings under the supervision of faculty members within the Chinese community near the Penn campus.
 Through these events and outreach projects, we hope to continue to become more involved in both the Penn Dental Medicine community as well as the larger Philadelphia community.

-The Hispanic Student Dental Association (HSDA) is dedicated to promoting and improving the oral health of the local Hispanic community, expanding the presence of Hispanics in the dental workforce and providing advocacy for Hispanic oral health professionals across the United States.
-The annual Fall Fiesta is meant to expose the UPENN SDM community to Hispanic traditions and culture in an effort to raise awareness of the growing diversity that exists among students, faculty, staff and the Philadelphia community.
+The Hispanic Student Dental Association (HSDA) is dedicated to promoting and improving the oral health of the local Hispanic community, expanding the presence of Hispanics in the dental workforce, and providing advocacy for Hispanic oral health professionals across the United States.
+The annual Fall Fiesta is meant to expose the Penn Dental Medicine community to Hispanic traditions and culture in an effort to raise awareness of the growing diversity that exists among students, faculty, staff and the Philadelphia community.

 The Jewish Dental Student Society at Penn serves to provide religious, cultural, and social experiences for its Jewish student body.
 Events include Shabbat dinners, lunch n’ learns, volunteering opportunities, and social events.
 The group also collaborates with the Jewish Graduate Student Network of Greater Philadelphia, offering opportunities to interact with Jewish graduate students and young adults across the city.

-The purpose of the Korean Student Dental Association (KSDA) is to uphold Korean traditions while at Penn Dental Medicine, exchange and participate in events with those interested in the Korean culture, and provide service to the communities within and outside of the school.
-As a large percentage of the student body at Penn Dental Medicine, we would like to expand and inform others of the Korean culture and plan on hosting events such as the multicultural sports tournament which takes place in December, the annual Korean dinner, and a spring semester cultural event.
+The purpose of KSDA is to uphold the traditions at Penn Dental Medicine, exchange and participate in events with those interested in the Korean culture, and serve to the communities within and outside of the school as an organization.
+As a large percentage of the student body at Penn Dental Medicine, we would like to expand and inform the culture and plan on hosting events such as the multicultural sports tournament, which takes place in December, the annual Korean dinner, and a spring semester cultural event.
 We also plan on developing community outreach programs around the area and building strong networks with alumni and Korean student body associations in other dental schools across the nation.
 As an organization, KSDA will not tolerate any practice or intention of discrimination.

-The Taiwanese Dental Association (TDA) is established for the purpose of fostering a forum for SDM to experience the social and cultural aspects of Taiwanese culture.
+The Taiwanese Dental Association (TDA) is established for the purpose of fostering a forum for Penn Dental Medicine to experience the social and cultural aspects of Taiwanese culture.
 We will establish an environment for natives and non-natives to form networks at the University of Pennsylvania and at an international level.
-Our mission is to promote students’ interest in Taiwanese culture at the dental school and to also allow students of common backgrounds to form bonds and to better transition to life in Philadelphia.
+Our mission is to promote student interest in Taiwanese culture at the dental school and to also allow students of common backgrounds to form bonds and to better transition to life in Philadelphia.

-To provide an informal, friendly and supportive environment for photographers at all levels of experience to develop a relaxing and rewarding hobby that will enrich both student and post dental school lives.
+To provide an informal, friendly, and supportive environment for photographers at all levels of experience to develop a relaxing and rewarding hobby that will enrich both student and post dental school lives.
+Dentography core goals include:

 Penn Palate is committed to promoting an appreciation for the culinary arts through cooking demo workshops, fundraising events, and exploration of Philadelphia’s restaurant scene.
 We provide a great way for students to take a break from dental school and engage in gastronomic delights with fellow foodies.
-Our goal is to expose our members to exotic cuisines and culinary skills from around the world while creating an eclectic amalgamation of recipes ranging from old family recipes to new experimental ones shared by our diverse and creative members.
-Our club will cater to people who need a relief from their academic studies and provide them with an option to eat both healthily and economically.
+Our goal is to expose our members to exotic cuisines and culinary skills from around the world, while creating an eclectic amalgamation of recipes ranging from old family recipes to new experimental ones shared by our diverse and creative members.
+Our club will cater to people who need a relief from their academic studies and provide them with healthy and economical eating options.